Traveling at the Speed of Plot

 The TARDIS: No, but I always took you where you needed to be.

 - In the second season of Game of Thrones, Littlefinger was given his own Adaptation Expansion sideplot which consists of him travelling to talk to various people throughout Westeros.
 His appearances are somewhat sporadic, causing him to travel hundreds of miles in between single episodes.
+Of course, the show deliberately avoids telling how much time has passed, and it's implied in dialogue that season 2 covered about a year in-universe, so it's entirely reasonable that Littlefinger could travel where he travelled in reasonable time.

 - Dean's '67 Chevy Impala from Supernatural does this on an alarmingly frequent basis, although the journeys usually last long enough for the Winchesters to hold whatever heartfelt conversation needs to be held in order to advance the plot.